Hendrix-CS/csci150/labs/waterjug.md

 to reach the goal.
 You will need to maintain this solution path using a list or a string.

+{% include important.html content="Do not just put everything in `main`.
+You should break your code up into functions appropriately." %}

-**It is not necessary to validate user input.** For this assignment, you may assume that all user input is valid.
+{% include note.html content="It is not necessary to validate user input.
+For this assignment, you may assume that all user input is valid." %}
-Also, you should not just put everything in `main`, but you should break your code up into functions appropriately.

 ## Step 3: Generalizing